Buckle: Establishing A Floor

 Source: Buckle Annual Report and Proprietary Projections

-Financial projections are inherently uncertain, of course, as it the reaction of management to various possible scenarios.
+Financial projections are inherently uncertain, of course, as it's the reaction of management to various possible scenarios.
 However, the base projection assumes a stabilization in inventory and netting of various smaller operational cash flow items (such as accounts payable, etc.) over time.
 The projection also assumes ongoing capital expenditures at the midpoint of management's projection for the current year and the payment of no special dividends with marginal share growth.

 The inherent uncertainty associated with projections, however, argues for testing the bounds of various scenarios.
 We tested our projections with various assumptions regarding the potential reaction of management and ongoing contraction of the business.
 We are unable to present the full range of potential scenarios here, but the following table provides an example of one of the alternate scenarios reflecting ongoing revenue and profitability deterioration, management closing stores, and the effects on inventory liquidation and receivables, etc.: